About the Drew Summer Science Institute

 Dr. Stephen Dunaway

-The Drew Summer Science Institute was funded by a generous gift from Warner-Lambert (now Pfizer), with additional support from Bristol-Myers Squibb, Merck, Schering-Plough, William E. Clark (C’91), RISE, Ralph M. Cestone Foundation, Jesse Ball du Pont Fund, the National Science Foundation, and the College of Liberal Arts.
+The Drew Summer Science Institute was funded by a generous gift from Warner-Lambert (now Pfizer), with additional support from Novo Nordisk, C.R.
+Bard, Bristol-Myers Squibb, Merck, Schering-Plough, William E. Clark (C’91), RISE, Ralph M. Cestone Foundation, Jessie Ball du Pont Fund, the National Science Foundation, the Sentience Foundation, and the College of Liberal Arts.